watate/spinningup/readme.md

 **Status:** Active (under active development, breaking changes may occur)

-Hi!
-===
+# Intro
-I forked openAI's spinningup library and changed some of the code to enable saving and restoring tensorflow checkpoints and computation graphs.
-ExperimentGrid is also used in my "Gym" folder to practice with the different gym environments provided by OpenAI
+- I forked openAI's spinningup library and changed some of the code:
+1. Enabled saving and restoring tensorflow checkpoints and computation graphs
+2. Modified ExperimentGrid in "Gym" folder to practice with the different gym environments provided by OpenAI

-**Note to self**: Open terminal in spinningup folder and use 'git push -u myrep' to push changes I've made to this repository
+# Run ROS
+roscore

+rosrun stage_ros stageros PATH TO THE FOLDER/AsDDPG/worlds/Obstacles.world

+python DDPG.py